Brazier85/brazier85.de/content/page/about/index.md

 ```

 ## My daily work
 On my daily work I am a member of the OperationIT-Team [@SICK AG](https://sick.com).
-Our team is responsible for many production/operations related it systems.
+Our team is responsible for many production/operations related IT systems.

 ## After work
+First there is my family and after that, there are a few things that consume a lot of my time:
-In my free time I often work on my smart home system based on homeassistant[https://www.home-assistant.io].
-Additional I do voluntarily work for a local [DRK](https://www.drk.sexau.de) group.
+  - my smart home system based on [homeassistant](https://www.home-assistant.io)
+  - voluntarily work for a local red cross group in [Sexau](https://www.drk.sexau.de)